 So, I want you to think about how you can take the pressure off how you work towards your dreams, to allow yourself to flick the switch on your potentially perfectionistic mindset.
 You know why?

-– Because perfectionism is just fear with her prettiest clothes on.
+- Perfectionism is just fear with her prettiest clothes on.

-– Because when you try to be perfect, you hide from the people who need you most.
+- When you try to be perfect, you hide from the people who need you most.

-– Because you don’t need to be perfect to receive, or serve, or show up, or build something beautiful.
+- You don’t need to be perfect to receive, or serve, or show up, or build something beautiful.

-– Because taking imperfect action is better than taking perfect inaction (AKA standing still and doing nothing).
+- Taking imperfect action is better than taking perfect inaction (AKA standing still and doing nothing).